sqsl Mantra

 Available on App Store.

-Given the nature of this workflow, I’ve added automated output capture to MIDI files - the app can serve as a generator of raw source MIDI material that can be further developed in DAW.
+Given the nature of this workflow, I’ve added automated output capture to MIDI files so the app can serve as a generator of raw source MIDI material that can be further developed in DAW.

 The UI is optimized for iPhone screens - the app functions also on iPads but the interface may appear oversized.